bolt-perf-contracts/bolt/README.md

 * nf - contains the libVig library of the data structures and all the NFs involved in the project
 * install - patches and config files for the Bolt toolchain dependencies
 * perf-contracts - contains the performance contracts for the data structure library.
-These are used as building blocks to generate performance contracts for entire NFs.
+These are used as builing blocks to generate performance contracts for entire NFs.